-The firm of Moss Adams LLP, certified accountants, has been the Company's independent accountants since 1993 and has been selected by the Board of Directors to serve as its independent accountants for the calendar year ending December 31, 2002.
-Professional services rendered by Moss Adams LLP for the calendar year ended December 31, 2001 consisted of an audit of the Company's financial statements, consultation on interim financial statements, services related to filings with the SEC, meetings with the Company's Audit Committee and consultation on various matters relating to accounting and financial reporting.
-All professional services rendered by Moss Adams LLP during calendar 2001 were furnished at customary rates and terms.
+The firm of Moss Adams LLP, certified accountants, has been the Company's independent accountants since 1993 and has been selected by the Board of Directors to serve as its independent accountants for the calendar year ending December 31, 2003.
+Professional services rendered by Moss Adams LLP for the calendar year ended December 31, 2002 consisted of an audit of the Company's financial statements, consultation on interim financial statements, services related to filings with the SEC, meetings with the Company's Audit Committee and consultation on various matters relating to accounting and financial reporting.
+All professional services rendered by Moss Adams LLP during calendar 2002 were furnished at customary rates and terms.
 The Audit Committee of the Board of Directors met with representatives of Moss Adams LLP during the past calendar year.
 The members of the Audit Committee are Messrs.
-Giordano, Silverman, and Stich.
-Dr. Silverman is not standing for re-election.
+Giordano, Lu, and Stich.
 Representatives of Moss Adams LLP are expected to be present at the Meeting.
 They will have the opportunity to make a statement, if they so desire, and respond to appropriate questions from Stockholders.

-AUDIT FEES, FINANCIAL INFORMATION SYSTEMS DESIGN AND IMPLEMENTATION FEES, AND ALL OTHER FEES
+AUDIT FEES, TAX FEES, AND ALL OTHER FEES